 In this way, the architect reminds us of the demolition of the former church.

 Leipzig insider tip: Next to the main campus is the Leipzig City high-rise.
 Also called Uni-Riese or Weisheitszahn by the Leipzigers.
-You should definitely keep an evening free and take an evening view over the city center from the observation platform on top of the building.
+You should definitely keep an evening free and take an evening view over the city centre from the observation platform on top of the building.
 The entrance fee to the platform is only 4 EUR and has to be paid at the top.

 Leipzig Tip #8: Leipzig Neuseenland